 2010s Isekai Anime

 2010s isekai plots are more about being a chosen one, a destined hero.
 Though there may be episodic world-building plots, they’re almost always about a person from modern day Japan becoming a hero in another world.
 The world is most often a generic fantasy kingdom, beset by monsters that the protagonist has to fight.
 There is also usually a harem subplot, because the protagonist usually meets multiple love interests, with varying, uh, tracts of land.
 The protagonist is often, but not always, a loser incel otaku type, who had no success with women in the real world.
-Thus, the series serve as romantic, sexual, and heroic, wish fulfillment for the target audience: straight young men who are disillusioned with their lack of success in life.
+Thus, these series serve as romantic, sexual, and heroic, wish fulfillment for the target audience: straight young men who are disillusioned with their lack of success in life.
 And that’s also why the genre has gotten a bad reputation.
 Because many successful examples of the genre, like Sword Art Online, are all about the heroic fantasy wish fulfillment.
 They put aside the fun of exploring a different world, and the creative strangeness of the fantasy world, to serve that goal.